 Our 2020 outreach plan was to start cultivating special partnerships with the women of Rajasthan.
 Instead covid hit us hard.
 Not only were all our events and festivals canceled, but our owner, Natalie, was diagnosed with cancer.
-She has completed surgery and will soon complete radiation and chemo.
-Hopefully in December she will begin to recover from her battle and remain cancer free.
+We are looking to restart new fundraisers as we get back on our feet

 In 2019 we raised $1,500 to put a roof on a women's community center in the village of Nepal.
 Not only did we provide a roof, but we were able to purchase the supplies for a floor and bars for the windows!